francois-vincent/docker_experiments/README.txt

 - dynamic_proxy: a dynamic proxy example using skyDNS, skydock and a dynamic proxy written in python.
 - dynamic_haproxy: a dynamic proxy using HAProxy (TODO)
 - docker_in_docker: a demonstration of a Docker image running other Docker images (TODO)
-- docker_postgres_persist: a demonstration of a Docker image running Postgresql with external data volume (TODO)
+- postgres_persist: a demonstration of a Docker image running Postgresql with external data volume (TODO)